guillaumedsde/Harpocrates/docs/DocumentApi.md

-# HarpocratesApi.DocumentApi
+# @HarpocratesApiClient.DocumentApi

-All URIs are relative to *http://localhost/0.1.0*
+All URIs are relative to *http://localhost/0.1.1*

 Method | HTTP request | Description
 ------------- | ------------- | -------------